roughdrafts-xyz/Linki/README.md

 For data integrity reasons, there's no built-in way to request the deletion of an article's history, as it might break an edit history tree.

-If being able to delete your articles is a concern, develop a personal [web of trust](https://en.wikipedia.org/wiki/Web_of_trust), encrypt your articles using a secret key made just for sigili, and use another communication channel to request your public key be deleted when you need to make your data inaccessible.
+If being able to delete your articles is a concern, develop a personal [web of trust](https://en.wikipedia.org/wiki/Web_of_trust), encrypt your articles using a secret key made just for linki, and use another communication channel to request your public key be deleted when you need to make your data inaccessible.

+# Thanks

+Thank You, Ward Cunningham, for sharing the [concept of a Federated Wiki](https://www.youtube.com/watch?v=BdwLczSgvcc) at TEDx and laying the ground work necessary to build off of.